 Thesis and Dissertation Copies

 Most honors and master’s theses are not available digitally and may not be scanned or photocopied without the living author’s permission.
 Thus, you must discuss your interest in obtaining a thesis copy with a University Archives staff member, and we will do whatever we can to facilitate your request.
-If the author gives permission for the photocopy to be made, the cost of making and mailing a thesis copy is $.25/page.
+If the author gives permission for the photocopy to be made, the cost of scanning and uploading a thesis copy is $.25/page.